How USMLE Step 1 Going Pass/Fail Will Affect DO Students

 Difficulty Distinguishing Themselves in Residency Applications:

 It is unclear if the residency application process will become more difficult for DO students, but it is more likely that it will be harder.
+According to the NRMP’s 2022 match results, US DO students had a lower match rate across all specialties when compared to US MD students.
 Lack of a numerical score for Step 1 removes another objective measure with which DO students can compare themselves to other candidates.
 It also pushes DO students to take Step 2 CK rather than Step 1.
 Currently, Osteopathic students typically take Step 1 in tandem with COMLEX Level 1 and have both scores, which they can decide to share on their residency applications.
 Most DO students do not take Step 2 CK as it is not required and rarely provides any advantage.
 With the change, DO students will now need to prepare for Step 2 CK, and this will need to be squeezed in with COMLEX Level 2 after clinical rotations are completed.
 Since most Osteopathic medical schools maintain a traditional curricular calendar with students completing core clinical rotations in June, there will be little or no time to create a dedicated study period for Step 2 CK.
 This puts DO students at a competitive disadvantage and it may negatively impact their Step 2 CK performance.

 Difficulty Finding Time to Prepare for Step 2 CK

 For many DOs, their medical education has not been oriented towards the COMLEX and USMLE exams.
 Their medical school curriculum calendars are set up to match the need for time to do dedicated preparation for both exams the Step 1 and the Level 1 exam in tandem.